edkirin/formalizer/README.md

 #### options.handleSubmitButton : bool

 If option is set to true, Formalizer will take control over form submit button and set his enabled state according to validation result.

+**Note**: It's not possible to use this option in conjunction with *options.validateOn = 'submit'*.
+If this is the case, validateOn will fallback to *input*.

 default: *false*